Dallinger/Dallinger/docs/source/rewarding_participants.rst

 In order to integrate with Dallinger, the experiment must use the dallinger2.js function ``createInfo`` function to send its current state to the server.
 This is what allows analysis of the user's performance later, so it's important to send as much information as possible.

-The included :doc:`demos/twentyfortyeight/index` demo is an example of this type of experiment.
-It shows a popular javascript game with no interaction with the server or other players.
-Tiles in the grid have numbers associated with them, which can be combined to gain higher numbered tiles.
-If the experimenter wanted to give a bonus based on the highest tile the user reached there is a strong incentive for the player to try and cheat and therefore receive a much larger payout than expected.

 In this case, the data is sent to the server as:

 .. code-block:: javascript